manuell18/manuell18/README.md

 - ⚡ Fun fact: ...
 -->
 🔭 I’m currently working on WordPress Plugins and Themes
-- 🌱 I’m currently learning OOP PHP
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on WordPress Projects
 - 🤔 I’m looking for help with creating plugins
 - 📫 How to reach me: manuellmilimo@gmail.com